品番

 Market Manipulation: How Tech Giants Limit User Choice

 The modern computing landscape isn’t shaped purely by technical merit—it’s carefully architected by corporate strategies designed to limit mobility between platforms.
-Understanding these tactics is essential for recognizing when your choices are being subtly controlled.

 Apple’s Ecosystem Dependency Machine